UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 APPLICATION INFORMATION

 Applications are reviewed year around for a position generally beginning November 1 of the new cycle.
 Start dates are flexible depending on the applicant’s specific situation.
 Selected applicants may be invited to travel to Miami for an individual interview with the faculty, and spend time with our current fellow, observing his/her surgical skills and interactions with the faculty, staff, and residents.
-However, phone interviews are also available.
+However, phone or virtual interviews are also available.

 APPLICATION DEADLINE